fusionalliance/pandemo/Client Libraries/.NET Core/README.md

 - - Trigger a web notification to the external API
 - - Create a new prior authorization case
 - - Update an existing prior authorization case
+- - Get status summary for an existing case

 <h2> Requirements </h2>
 - Visual Studio 2017 Community or higher